 Over the course of a year of monthly meetings, The CLL Bloodline will teach the BASICS needed to understand CLL, bring news, help with the acronym and new vocabulary, and offer simple, fun quizzes.

 MONTHLY QUIZ: The spleen is important in CLL.
 All the following are true EXCEPT:

-- The red pulp acts to rid the body of old red blood cells and platelets and recycles their contents, including the iron.
-When enlarged, it can overdo the clearing out leading to anemia and low platelets.
+- The red pulp acts to rid the body of old red blood cells and platelets and recycles their contents.

-- The spleen can serve as a back up to the bone marrow by releasing blood cells into the circulation.
+- The spleen can serve as a backup to the bone marrow by releasing blood cells into circulation.

 - One can live without a well-functioning spleen or even after its total removal.

 - 30% of people have a tiny 2nd spleen called a splenule or accessory spleen that grows if the spleen is removed.

 - Removal of the spleen is sometimes done prophylactically in CLL to lower the risk of infections.

 The correct answer is #6.
 The spleen helps the body remove certain common “encapsulated” bacteria that can cause pneumonia, meningitis, and other infections, and its removal is associated with more serious infections.

 NEWS: We are excited to announce the inaugural recipient of CLL Society’s 2022 Young Investigator Award, Dr. Christine Ryan.
 Her research is titled “BH3 Profiling to Identify Novel Vulnerabilities in Richter’s Syndrome (RS).”
 She hopes that by understanding which proteins the RS cells depend on, someday, targeted therapies might be developed to block those pro-survival proteins so that RS can be treated more effectively.
 This happened a decade ago in CLL/SLL with the breakthroughs in understanding the biology that led to all the new target therapies.